gabrieldeolaguibel/Economic-News-Webscraper/README.md

 ## Overview
 This Economic News Webscraper is an open-source project designed to improve the efficiency of delivering high-impact macroeconomic news from the US, UK, and EU regions.
-Developed by myslef, a quantitative analyst at EDEN Fund (school endowment fund), this project automatically scrapes news events every 30 minutes, filters relevant information, and sends notifications via Slack.
+Developed by myself, a quantitative analyst at EDEN Fund (school endowment fund), this project automatically scrapes news events every 30 minutes, filters relevant information, and sends notifications via Slack.

 The project utilizes a Python script that scrapes news websites, and a GitHub Action to schedule and automate the process.
 The GitHub Action runs the script, commits any changes to the message history file, and pushes them to the repository.
 This ensures that the project continuously delivers the latest news without manual intervention.